We are accepting online applications for the position of full-time Vermont State Trooper.

 Please allow 15 - 20 days from the time of submittal before inquiring if we have received your documents, to allow time for us to accept the applications from Human Resources and validate your supporting documentation.

-PHASE 1 - Written, PT, MMPI tests
+PHASE 1 - PT, MMPI tests

 Physical Fitness Test